Working together to keep our campus safe.

 - A person running, especially one carrying something of value, leaving the scene of a crime

-While most of the situations described above could have innocent explanations, your campus police department would rather investigate these situations sooner, rather than be called when it is too late.
+While most of the situations described above could have innocent explanations, your campus safety and security department would rather investigate these situations sooner, rather than be called when it is too late.

 Don't put your safety in jeopardy by trying to question or apprehend a suspicious person.
-Always contact the campus police department immediately.
+Always contact campus safety and security immediately.

 Some Common Campus Crimes